liaminventions/dotfiles/README.md

 ## waybar fonts

-`ttf-font-awesome` and `ttf-roboto-mono` are needed for waybar to show correctly.
+`ttf-font-awesome`, `ttf-roboto-mono` and `ttf-roboto-mono-nerd` are needed for waybar to show correctly.

-also, if you have a smaller screen resolution, consider un-commenting the `padding-right` css def in `~/.config/waybar/style.css`
+also, if you have a smaller screen resolution, consider adjusting the `padding-right` css defs in `~/.config/waybar/style.css`

+also `noto-fonts` (mostly) is used everywhere else

 ## nm-applet